Junfei-Z/Junfei-Z.io/_pages/about.md

 ## 👋 About Me

 Hello!
-I’m **Junfei Zhan**, an M.S.E. student in Electrical Engineering at the [University of Pennsylvania](https://www.upenn.edu/).
+I’m **Junfei Zhan (占俊飞)**, a master student in Electrical Engineering at the [University of Pennsylvania](https://www.upenn.edu/).
 I previously earned dual bachelor’s degrees in:
 - Applied Mathematics from the **University of Birmingham** (First Class Honours)
 - Information & Computing Science from **Jinan University**